Schereo/2024-07-the-predicter/README.md

 - second team win (prediction Second);
 - or with a tie (prediction Draw).

-Every day from 20:00:00 UTC one match is played.
-Until 19:00:00 UTC on the day of the match, predictions can be made by any approved Player.
+**Every day from 20:00:00 UTC o**ne match is played. **Until 19:00:00 UTC** on the day of the match, predictions can be made by any approved Player.
 Players pay prediction fee when making their first prediction for each match.

 After the end of each match the Organizer will enter the match result.

-The prediction of the Player is correct if it is equal to the entered final result from the Organizer.
+The p**rediction of the Player is correct if it is equal to the entered final result from the Organizer**.
 The Player will:

-- receive 2 points for a correct prediction for which a prediction fee has been paid;
+- receive **2 points** for a correct prediction for which a prediction fee has been paid;
-- lose 1 point for a wrong prediction for which a prediction fee has been paid;
+- lose **1 point** for a wrong prediction for which a prediction fee has been paid;
 - neighter receive nor lose any points if he has not given a prediction or the corresponding prediction fee has not been paid.

-After the Organizer has entered the result from the last match (the 9th match), Players can take their rewards from the prize pool.
+After the Organizer has entered the **result from the last match (the 9th match), Players can take their rewards** from the prize pool.
 Players can receive an amount from the prize fund only if their total number of points is a positive number and if they had paid at least one prediction fee.
 The prize fund is distributed in proportion to the points collected by all Players with a positive number of points.
 If all Players have a negative number of points, they will receive back the value of the entry fee.

 The protocol consists the following contracts.